LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 2.](screenshots/Display_settings.png)

 Notice how RGB works better for low points.
 As tree foliage sways in the wind between acquisition of the RGB image and the point cloud we often get a beautiful sky blue assigned to our tree tops.
+This scanner is quipped with an RGB camera as it was designed to scan buildings.
+Knowing its limitations in the field, how could this feature be useful for environmental studies?

 **2. Explore Display settings.**
   * Toggle the EDL filter *(Display -> Shaders & Filters -> EDL filter)*